mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 whatup
 ```

-These messages indicate you've pressed the keys, but you also have to indicate when you release the keys.
-You do that by sending a message where all the key bytes are zero.

-For Key Mime Pi, I only emulate one keystroke at a time, so it's as simple as zeroing an 8-byte block and setting bytes 0 and 2.
+In addition to signalling key presses, keyboards must also indicate key releases.
+An 8-byte block of zeroes indicates that no keys are active.

 ### Translating from JavaScript to HID

 When you type in the browser, JavaScript generates key events for each keystroke.
+Wes Bos' [keycode.info](https://keycode.info/) features a wonderful demonstration of how this works.

 To emulate keystrokes in the Pi, you need to generate HID codes in the browser.
-HID codes are distinct from JavaScript's codes, but there's essentially a 1:1 mapping between the two, so translating between the two is simply a matter of mapping 200 key codes from JavaScript to USB HID.

-I just have a [lookup table](https://github.com/mtlynch/key-mime-pi/blob/904e56b6bf1f76da1abb85f654637da0e3c35fa3/app/js_to_hid.py#L32) like this:
+HID codes are distinct from JavaScript's codes, but there's a mostly 1:1 mapping between the two.
+To translate the two, I just created a [lookup table](https://github.com/mtlynch/key-mime-pi/blob/904e56b6bf1f76da1abb85f654637da0e3c35fa3/app/js_to_hid.py#L32) like this:

 ```python
 _JS_TO_HID_KEYCODES = {